Dhamia96/EmailSpamDetection/README.md

 # EmailSpamDetection
+## Natural Language processing Problem (NLP)
-Classify incoming mail into spam or ham using Python
+classifying  incoming mails into spam or ham using Python